How to Find Growth Rate: Easy Guide with Formulas & Real Examples

 Revenue Growth Rate

-A revenue growth rate is simply the level of growth that has been multiplied in the revenue amount of a company.
+A revenue growth rate is simply the level of growth that has been multiplied by the revenue amount of a company.
 Take the exact same growth formula of percentage and apply that on sales or income values.
 For example, if a company’s quarterly revenue goes from $1,000,000 to $1,200,000, the revenue growth rate is (1,200,000 – 1,000,000)/1,000,000 × 100% = 20%.
 Tracking revenue growth is crucial: it indicates how fast a business is expanding its sales.
-Strong revenue growth (normally a percentage in the higher, possibly double-digit, numbers in the case of tech or startups) could be an indication of a healthy business, and declining or a negative revenue growth could be a red flag to prospective investors.
+Strong revenue growth (normally a percentage in the higher, possibly double-digit, numbers in the case of tech or startups) could be an indication of a healthy business, and declining or negative revenue growth could be a red flag to prospective investors.

 Apple’s Historical Revenue Graph

 In comparison, the initial years are even flatter: in 1981 and 1988, the revenue was only 335 million and 4,071 million, respectively, which was growing slower, at least at the beginning.
-This is an illustration of how the rate of compound growth (more than 20% per annum) could increase the sales of a firm by a significant margin with time.
+This is an illustration of how the rate of compound growth more than 20% per annum could increase the sales of a firm by a significant margin with time.
 Such visual charts can be used to compare growth trends and emphasize the rationale behind knowing the appropriate growth-rate formula when analyzing a business.

 Using a Growth Rate Calculator